particle-iot/docs/src/content/en/photon/start.md

 ### Congratulations!

-Congratulations on being the owner of a brand new Particle device
+Congratulations on being the owner of a brand new Photon!
+Go ahead, open the box, and let's talk about what you see.
+Your box should include:

-Depending on the product you purchased, there will be different things in the box.
-The most essential thing is that you'll have your Particle Device, whether it be Core, Photon, or Electron.
+- _(1) Photon_ The reason you bought it!
+- _(1) Breadboard_ A breadboard makes it easy to wire components to the Core without soldering.
+See Wikipedia for more information. **Included in Photon Kit and Prototyping Bundle.**
+- _(1) USB cable_ The included USB cable is great for powering the Photon and we'll cover more technical things later. **Included in Photon Kit and Prototyping Bundle.**

 ![Particle Products in Box](PLACEHOLDER)

 In the next section, we'll teach you how to set up your device.
 To go through this setup process, you will need:
-- Your Particle Device (Core, Photon, or Electron)
+- Your Photon
-- USB-to-micro-USB cable (Included with Core and Photon Kit)
+- USB-to-micro-USB cable (Included with Photon Kit)

 Great!
 Let's power up your device and start blinking LEDs.